 In this blog, we look into the subject a little closer, offering up 5 strong reasons why parents and teachers should do their best to introduce creativity in their learning.
 As we’ll discover shortly, there’s an awful lot it benefits from a child psychology standpoint, so sit back as we dig down into the topic.

-Reason #1 - It’s Fun
+Creativity Reason #1 - It’s Fun

-Reason #2 - It Helps to Build Self-Confidence
+Creativity Reason #2 - It Helps to Build Self-Confidence

 When a child creates something with their own two hands, it does much for their self-confidence.
-What’s more, when other people react to what they’ve made in a positive way, it helps to raise their perception of how their teachers and peers feel about them and good self-esteem is another hugely positive part of child development.
+What’s more, when other people react to what they’ve made in a positive way, it helps to raise their perception of how their teachers and peers feel about them, and good self-esteem is another hugely positive part of child development.

-Reason #4 - It Develops Fine Motor Skills
+Creativity Reason #4 - It Develops Fine Motor Skills

-Reason #5 - It Teaches Focus & Concentration
+Creativity Reason #5 - It Teaches Focus & Concentration

 Another way in which creativity helps child development is by encouraging concentration and focus on what they’re doing.
-Being able to put complete concentration on the task in hand - and hold it - is something that will benefit them throughout their school and work lives, so when you can instil it from a young age, it’s only going to help them get better at it.
+Being able to put complete concentration on the task at hand - and hold it - is something that will benefit them throughout their school and work lives, so when you can instil it from a young age, it’s only going to help them get better at it.